kelvin0/PyXML2PDF/README.md

 __PyXML2PDF Tags__:
 Please refer to the list of tags in the 'Reference' section (below)

-__Templating__:
+__Scripting/Templating/Dynamic content__:
 PyXML2PDF does not include a templating language for dynamically generating XML files.
 But you can use any templating tool or other method to generate XML files which can then be fed to PyXML2PDF in order to generate a PDF.
 We have been successfully using Genshi as a templating engine.

 __Reporting__:
 PyXML2PDF is not a reporting engine.
-Rather it could be used as a backend for an existing reporting engine, providing it could generate PyXML2PDF layouts.
+Rather it could be part of the backend for an existing reporting engine to help generate PDFs.

 __Language support__:
 PyXML2PDF supports UTF8, but all language specific stuff should be handled by